 You’ve heard the expression, “You can’t see the forest for the trees?”
-Some people get bogged down in details, focusing on the “trees” and losing sight of the bigger picture, the “forest.
-But this is rarely an ADHD trait.
+Some people get bogged down in details, focusing on the “trees” and losing sight of the bigger picture, the “forest”.
+But this is rarely an Creative Genius trait.

 A clear vision is very powerful for staying motivated, even against great odds and obstacles.
 It’s also essential when leading others.
 A clear and exciting vision and the passion and talent to share that with others is powerful for motivating others to join you in achieving your dream.
-That’s why many ADHD adults become successful entrepreneurs.
+That’s why many Creative Geniuses with ADHD become successful entrepreneurs.

 One of the frequent challenges faced by visionaries, however, is that you might never make progress toward realizing your vision.
 It’s not much help to have a great dream if you never make it out of the starting gate.
 Goals must be set and steps must be taken.
 (It’s a lovely forest, but you’ve still got to deal with those trees!)